 Keep in mind that health and safety regulations are in place to make sure that workers have enough space.
 Make sure there is enough room for everyone to work comfortably.
 You should also make sure you take into account how much room you will need for things like office furniture, stock, and any equipment.
 Make sure you also leave enough room for people to move around easily and use any equipment safely.

 Your business premises will usually need to be connected to basic services like power, plumbing, heating, phone, and internet.
 However, depending on what kind of business you are running, you might need access to some additional services too, such as more specialist power and ventilation options if you are running certain equipment, or access to deal with dangerous waste.
+It is vitally important not to overlook any necessary health and safety equipment you might need for your small business, companies like STOREMASTA can help with your needs for the storage and management of hazardous waste.

 On simpler terms, consider how much parking you need.
 Do you need safe walkways around heavy equipment, blocked off with barriers from Armco Direct?